ottopanini/spring-batch-developer-course/README.md

 ### remote chunking
 Scale chunking over multiple JVMs.
 If Input is hardly shardable.
 The master does the reading and sends it over the wire (in opposition to remote partitioning which just only sends a description of the 'page' to read).

+## Job Orchestration & Spring Integration
+### Introduction - starting a job
+Web controller to start a job.